 I have completed a triptych for SeeChange2020 building upon the central shroud created at Worrowing in 2017 (refer to earlier posts).
 The kookaburra was found deceased at the Worrowing shroud site.
-Cost is $1200 purchased wholesale as a triptych.
+Cost is $2400 as a triptych.
+SOLD

 Individual works can be sold separately.